 Final Words And What To Buy

 That’s a tough question and the answer is not as simple as it sounds.
-Clearly, from our tests and all the mesh systems that we tested, the Netgear Orbi is the clear winner of the “Best Mesh WiFi Of 2018” award.
+Clearly, from our tests and all the mesh systems that we tested, the Netgear Orbi is the clear winner of the “Top Mesh Wireless Device Of 2018” award.
 It ticks all the boxes for us – wireless speed, proper mesh, dedicated communication channel, USB port that actually works…There is more, but it comes with a price.
 It is not terribly expensive, but for almost half the price you can get the best selling Google WiFi.
 While it doesn’t offer the fastest wireless speed or all the features of the Orbi, the Google mesh is a capable performer with an excellent range and consistent signal throughout even in challenging house configurations.
 Given you’re willing to void some privacy rights and provide data to Google, of course.

 If you don’t have the budget for any of the $200 and up systems, Tenda has the perfect solution for you – the Nova Wave MW6.
 Excellent speed and set of features, but not very advanced and user-friendly.
 Excellent for the price, though!